ShafiqueMahen2/tech258_cloud/cicd/jenkins.md

   - Copy new code
   - Navigate to the folder where our script is (env then app folder environment/app)
   - Install the required dependencies using script (run provision.sh)
-  - Navigate to App folder
-  - Install npm & pm2
-  - Start the app process in the background

 **NOTE: We will enter our final script in the field above.
 To ensure it works, we will break it down into sections and test manually:
 - First section: **Bypass key checking option -> Install Nginx step** commands: